Same team. Same clients. Twice the leverage.

 Four shifts you can point to by Day 30.

-Concrete operational changes a Caliber placement creates inside a marketing agency.
 Not theory.
 Not aspiration.
 The work that actually shows up on Monday.

 Delivery that runs without the owner.